CristobalNavarroSchanentgen/olympian-ai-lightweight/README.md

 2. **Auto-discover connections**: The app automatically scans for Ollama, MCP servers, and MongoDB

 3. **Configure MCP**:
+   - For subproject 3: All MCP servers are automatically containerized and configured
-   - Use the MCP Config panel to set up your MCP servers and tools
+   - Use the MCP Config panel to manage tool settings
-   - For multihost deployment: Configure HTTP-based MCP servers only
+   - For multihost deployment: HTTP-based MCP servers are automatically available
    - stdio transport is automatically rejected in multihost mode

 4. **Start chatting**: Select a model in Divine Dialog and start conversing